Collinformatics/EnzymeProfiling/README.md

 General Information
 -

-These scripts are designed to extact a substrate sequence from a longer DNA sequence.
+These scripts are designed to extact a protein substrate sequence from a longer DNA sequence.

 The extracted sequences are grouped into two catagories, the Unfilteded (or Initial) and Filtered (or Final) sorts.
 - Unfiltered: contains the background data consisting of randomized substrate sequnces
-- Filtered: contains the set of substrates were initially in the Unsorted set, and that were found to be active, then colleced with Fluorescence Activated Cell Sorting (FACS).
+- Filtered: contains the set of substrates were initially in the Unsorted set, and that were found to be active, then colleced with Fluorescence Activated Cell Sorting (FACS)

+The specificity of the enzyme is evaluated by calculating the enrichment score of each amino acid (AA).
+- The enrichment score compairs the frequency of the AAs in the Filtered dataset to the Unfiltered set

 Express DNA
 -